 Body Modifications: People can be judgmental of tattoos and piercings, so we try to limit the distraction that they can make from our goal of sharing bugs with people.
-That being said, all our staff have them (including many bug tattoos)!
+That being said, all our staff have them, our general manager (GM) is even a qualified piercer!
 If you have any potentially offensive or controversial tattoos we ask that you keep them covered.
 We want people to think that their idea of "normal" people can like bugs too!